 Water by 12% (rice, sorghum, soybean and wheat).

 In the Philippines, for example, mutant banana and rice varieties have such effective resistance to pests and diseases that little or no pesticide is necessary.
 Some banana growers are using no pesticide at all while others are using insecticide and fungicide for post-tissue culture protection of plantlets being established in the nursery before planting out in the field.
-For rice, the Department of Agriculture is promoting organic agriculture and encourages growers to avoid using pesticides.
+For rice, the Department of Agriculture is promoting organic agriculture and encourages growers to minimize using pesticides.
 Instead, integrated pest management is promoted, with pesticide used as the last resort.

 Additionally, six mutant varieties (bean, chickpea, mungbean, rice, sorghum and soybean) increased soil fertility in comparison to control crops, by an average 8%.